Sung-Huan/ANNOgesic/docs/source/subcommands.rst

                             The maximum distance between the ribosome binding site and start codon.
 Default is 15.
       --rbs_not_after_TSS, -at
-                            If you want to generate best gff file which include ribosome binding site not after TSS, please turn it on.
-Default is False.
+                            This function can generate best results which also include ribosome binding site not after TSS, Default is False.
       --fuzzy_rbs FUZZY_RBS, -zr FUZZY_RBS
-                            How many nucleotides of ribosome binding site is different with AGGAGG?
+                            The number of nucleotides of ribosome binding site can be different with AGGAGG?
 Default is 2.
       --print_all_combination, -pa
-                            Every expressed transcript of sORF has many start codons and stop codons.
-If you want to print all combinations of start codons and stop codons, please turn it on.
+                            Non-annotated transcript may has many start codons and stop codons.
+This function can print all combinations of start codons and stop codons.
 Default is False.
-      --best_no_sRNA, -bs   If you want to generate best gff file without overlaping with sRNA, please turn it on.
+      --best_no_sRNA, -bs   This function can generate best results which excluded the candidate overlap with sRNA, please turn it on.
                             Default is False.
-      --best_no_TSS, -bt    If you want to generate best gff file which not refere to TSS, please turn it on.
+      --best_no_TSS, -bt    This function can generate best results without referring to TSS.
 Default is False.
       --ignore_hypothetical_protein IGNORE_HYPOTHETICAL_PROTEIN, -ih IGNORE_HYPOTHETICAL_PROTEIN
-                            If you want to ignore hypothetical protein in genome annotation file, you can turn it on.
+                            For ignoring hypothetical protein in genome annotation file.
 Default is False.

 - Output files